Back to 2020: a responsible boost for the luxury sector

 Following these strong commitments, initiatives are multiplying within the various houses: second-hand, blockchain, responsible supply and so on.
 A case in point is the historic collaboration between second-hand platforms and luxury houses between Vestiaire Collective and Alexander McQueen.

-CSR in luxury has gradually evolved from a latent feature of the industry to an ethical concern, then an opportunity linked to consumer sensitivity, or even a marketing challenge and a means of differentiation with Millenials.
+The CSR in luxury has gradually evolved from a latent characteristic of the industry to an ethical concern, then an opportunity linked to consumer sensitivity, or even a marketing challenge and a means of differentiation with Millenials.
 An understandable challenge, given that " 80% of luxury growth comes from 23-38 year-olds " (BCG 2019).
-However, the industry's commitment to the subject and the crisis in 2020 have accelerated the luxury sector's CSR transition, pro-active and ahead of society's expectations.
+However, the industry's commitment to the subject and the crisis in 2020 have accelerated the transition CSR of the luxury sector, pro-active and ahead of society's expectations.
 This has led to the inclusion of sustainable commitments in companies' strategic plans.
 More than ever in 2020, the commitments made were multiple, far-reaching and almost binding.
-As well as taking a pioneering approach to a social issue and meeting the expectations of the younger generation, companies in the sector are adhering to a strategic and sustainable approach that is in line with their values, and is anchored by the financial constraints they impose on themselves.
-From a secondary focus, the CSR approach linked to the environment is now part of the DNA of these brands, so eager to preserve beautiful things.
+In addition to taking a pioneering approach to a social issue and meeting the expectations of the younger generation, companies in the sector are adhering to a strategic and sustainable approach that is in line with their values, and is anchored by the financial constraints they are imposing on themselves.
+From a secondary focus, the CSR approach linked to the environment is now part of theDNA of these brands, so keen to preserve beautiful things.